Create the Check Processing Microservice

 13. Deploy the Check service

-You will now deploy your Check service to the Oracle Backend for Spring Boot and Microservices using the CLI.
+You will now deploy your Check service to the Oracle Backend for Microservices and AI using the CLI.
 Run this command to deploy your service, make sure you provide the correct path to your JAR file.
 Note that this command may take 1-3 minutes to complete:

 uploading: testrunner/target/testrunner-0.0.1-SNAPSHOT.jarbuilding and pushing image...